 NOTE: There were more requirements for producers in the initial draft version (v0.1) which impacted how a package can be built.
 These were removed in the v1.0 specification and will be reassessed and re-added as indicated in the future directions.

-The producer MUST select a build system that is capable of reaching their desired SLSA Build Level.
+The producer MUST select a build platform that is capable of reaching their desired SLSA Build Level.

 For example, if a producer wishes to produce a Build Level 3 artifact, they MUST choose a builder capable of producing Build Level 3 provenance.